ArnoldoM23/Jr-dev-agent/README.md

 - Python 3.11+
 - MCP-compatible IDE (VS Code, Cursor, Windsurf)
 - Jira access (or use fallback mode)
+- `pip install -r requirements.txt` must be run inside your virtualenv (the repo includes a lightweight `langgraph/` stub so no extra install is required for that dependency when running offline)

 ### 1. Installation
 ```bash